moderntribe/products-engineering/docs/code-standards/html.md

 <input type="text" id="full-name" name="name" />
 ```

-The next is to not use placeholders in place of labels.
-Placeholders may visually look like a
+#### Placeholders

-label, but do not convey the same information.
-For this reason, we always want a label associated
+Placeholders may visually look like a label, but do not convey the same information as a label.
-with a form input.
+For this reason, we always want a label associated with a form input.

 **Bad**
 ```html